arduino-simulator-unit-testing

 • Interrupt[]

-You can also simulate the occurrence of an interruption with the SIMULATE_INTERRUPT(numInterrupt, status) function.
-It will execute the code you have defined in your Sketch with atachInterrupt(...).
+You can also simulate the occurrence of an interrupt with the function SIMULATE_INTERRUPT(numInterrupt, status).
+It will execute the code you defined in your Sketch with attachInterrupt(...).

-Finally, you can also save machine states with the SAVE_STATE function, which creates a ‘snapshot’ with the machine’s state at a given moment.
+Finally, you can also save machine states with the SAVE_STATE function, which creates a ‘snapshot’ of the machine’s state at a given moment.

 Arduino Simulator is Open Source, and all the code and documentation are available in the repo https://github.com/luisllamasbinaburo/Arduino_Simulator